ocmod-space/ocmod-seo-redirect/module/README.md

 # SEO Redirect

 ## Description
-**SEO Redirect** is an OpenCart extension that allows to redirect requests to outdated URLs to new URLs using HTTP 301 response status code.
-This way, search engines will be notified that the requested resource has finally moved to a new URL, and they will update their links to the resource.
-Also allows to log broken (404) requests and redirect them to the search page.
+**SEO Redirect** is an OpenCart extension that allows to redirect requests to outdated SEO URLs to new ones using HTTP 301 response status code.
+This way search engines will be notified that the requested resource has finally moved to the new URL and will update their links to the resource.
+Also the  extension allows to log erroneous (404) requests and redirect them to the search page.
 Compatible with OpenCart 3x versions.

 ## Features
-* Redirection from old URLs to corresponding new URLs with an HTTP 301 status code.
+* Tracking  and logging SEO URL changes to further redirect all outdated requests to updated ones using HTTP 301 status code.
-* Smart update aliases when the store admin change SEO URLs, thus requests to the old URLs will always be redirected to the new ones.
-* Log broken requests that lead to 404 page.
+* Log erroneous requests that lead to 404 page.
-* Redirecting the 404 pages to the search page with the first keyword or a tag (search, tag, description), if it exists.
+* Optionally redirecting erroneous requests to the search page.
 * Does not modify system files (OCMOD).

 ## Live demo